top of page

 How to get started with Virtual Reality in Architecture & Design?

-Virtual Reality in Architecture and Design
+Virtual reality in Architecture and design

-Virtual Reality in Architecture & Design 101
+Virtual Reality in Architecture & Design

 Virtual Reality has come a long way from the days of clumsy hardware installations, long development cycles to prepare 3D models & hard-to-install software on VR headsets.
 The hardware is wireless, affordable & of great quality today.
 The software is easily available for download and getting models into VR can be done in a matter of minutes.